overbaard/overbaard/docker/README.md

 This simplifies the setup, while allowing you to work locally with your IDE, and building the code inside the Docker image.

 The steps to initialise the local Jira instance are contained in the [Developer guide](https://overbaard.github.io/docs/developer-guide.html), and everything works mostly the same.
+Some more detailed steps

 ## Differences from running locally
 There are a few subtle differences when running in the container from when running locally.